 The benefit of knowing our clients better

 Getting to know the business needs of our clients helps us as researchers know things like the UX maturity, long-term strategic goals, technical limitations and what has worked (and failed) in the past.
-Knowing this context coming into the research helps us evaluate if the suggestions the users are making are even within the realm of possibility for the team to implement.
+Knowing this context going into the research helps us evaluate if the suggestions the users are making are even within the realm of possibility for the team to implement.
 After all, the business stakeholders, product pipelines and ticket backlogs are all needed to make use of end-customers’ suggestions.

 Research is more than just gathering data and ticking the user-centred design box.
 Our main goal is to empathise with the human on the other side of the screen and deliver valuable, actionable insights.